Gran Canaria Ferry from North Tenerife ⛴️

 Depending on where you are staying, you might save yourself some walking by getting off at an earlier stop.

-Gran Canaria – Catching the bus from the Las Palmas bus terminal
+Gran Canaria – Las Palmas bus terminal

 The total journey from Puerto de la Cruz to Maspalomas (including waiting times) took 5 hours, and cost just under €60 per person.
 A little cheaper than taking a flight (€81 including bus fares to/from the airports).

 In our case we’d already booked 4 flights on this Canaries itinerary so we were glad for the change.
-It also gave us the chance to take a brief look at a few more areas in the Canary Islands other than our principal destinations.
+It also gave us the chance to take a brief look at a few more areas in the Canary islands other than our principal destinations.

 We would have just 3 nights in Maspalomas before making our return trip home via Madrid.
 Little did we know it at the time, but we would be in for quite a surprise…